 Learn More: eVisitor

-The e-Visitor system was introduced in 2008 and provides authorization for entry into Australia - it is electronically linked to your passport.
-While checking in at the airport for your Australian-bound flight, the check-in staff can electronically confirm that you have authority to board the flight to Australia.
+The e-Visitor system, designed by The Commissioner of the Australian Border Force (ABF), was introduced in 2008 and provides authorization for entry into Australia - it is electronically linked to your passport.
+While checking in at the airport for your Australian-bound flight, the check-in staff can electronically confirm that you have the authority to board the flight to Australia.
 This Australian e-Visitor is available to citizens of over 50 countries.

 Our customers have great stories about us